cortex-js/compute-engine/src/api.md

 ```

 If true, apply transformations to the expression so the output
-doesn't necesarily match the raw MathJSON, but is more visually pleasing
+doesn't necessarily match the raw MathJSON, but is more visually pleasing
 and easier to read.
 If false, output the raw MathJSON.

 </MemberCard>